apache/felix/webconsole-plugins/servicediagnostics/README.txt

 Issues & TODOs:
 ===============
 * use of JSONObject in Servlet.scala is a bit awkward, but Scala's native json is still incomplete..
-* no support for service properties; needs to be added.
 * no support for iPojo, Blueprint, basic ServiceTrackers... more plugins could be developed.
 I only wrote the ones i'm using.